Lehigraphy/concordat/matched-weights.md

 ‘Thirty silver for a pair.’
 The maker had lifted two weights to the table, and demonstrated the sum with his fingers and a coin.
 He could have asked for more, he wagered, but making the trade was more important than the coin.
 The boat-traders travelled far and saw a lot, and having one carry his weights would be the talk of the valley for some time.

 ‘No. Too much.’
 The maker had smiled back politely, and prepared for a long session of bargaining.
 As expected.
-He had seen people of different traditions pass through the valley, but none liked to haggle like the ice-born.
+He had seen people of different traditions pass through the valley, and none liked to haggle like the ice-born.
 But the trader had continued before he’d got his mouth open.

 ‘Two-ten of silver for two weights,’ he said, his palm thumping against the desk.
 ‘A pair of weights, yes?
 I will buy two-ten pairs.
 Pay you four hundred silver.’
 A show of fingers.